LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

    #cap()
    // => Produces result of self->type

-Note that because the capture above is detached, the return operates as normal and simply produces its value to the caller and allows the caller to continue its execution.
+Note that because the capture above is detached, it returns as normal and simply produces its value to the caller and allows the caller to continue its execution.
 It is not a non-local return.

 Captures provide two other forms of ``yield`` and ``return``: ``yieldHome`` and ``returnHome``.
 These are only valid when the capture has a home and can be used